Looking for somewhere to take your Brisbane Kids as Brisbane celebrates the Ekka Show holiday on Wednesday 12th August this year?

 - Brisbane City Council

-As with all events, regardless of their regular Wednesday scheduling, you should check with the link provided in our Event Calendar to ensure nothing has changed.
+As with all events, regardless of their regular Wednesday scheduling, you should check with the link provided in our Events Calendar to ensure nothing has changed.

 Get excited as the country makes its way to the city for the Royal Queensland Show (also known as the EKKA)!